Seaver College COVID-19 Updates

 Will the Writing Center continue to provide support to students?

 Will the Seaver College Student Success Center continue to offer tutoring?

-tutoring through Zoom, as well as academic coaching sessions.
+and success workshops.
 Visit the Seaver Student Success Center website for the latest information.
 Their website also has great tips for online learning.

 I am a graduating senior and need support in career advice.
 Do I still have access to Seaver College's Career Services?

 What if I have specific academic challenges not addressed by the information above?

 If your challenge relates to a specific course, please contact that professor directly.

 If your challenge is broader than one course or you feel you need additional assistance,